-Educators employed at the OSHC Service will use implement teaching techniques and strategies to establish secure, respectful and reciprocal relationships with children and their families.
+Educators employed at the OSHC Service will use implement use teaching techniques and strategies to establish secure, respectful and reciprocal relationships positive with children and their families.
 Educators and staff are respectful of diversity and are culturally responsive, respecting multiple cultural ways of knowing, doing and being and celebrate the benefits of diversity.
 (MTOP, V2.0.)

 By respecting diversity, educators value and reflect the practices, values and beliefs of families within the curriculum.
 Educators value children's unique and diverse capacities and capabilities and respect families' home lives.
-(MTOP.
-(2022). p.
+(MTOP (V2.0 2022). p.
 15)

-THE APPROVED PROVIDER WILL:
+THE APPROVED PROVIDER/ NOMINATED SUPEVRISOR WILL:

-- ensure obligations under the Education and Care Services National Law and Regulations are met - provide a child safe environment at all times - ensure minimum staff requirements are met including educator to child rations and staff qualifications - ensure all staff, educators and volunteers have completed child protection training including mandatory reporting requirements - ensure no child is subjected to any form of corporal punishment or inappropriate discipline
+- ensure obligations under the Education and Care Services National Law and Regulations are met - ensure educators, staff, students and volunteers have knowledge of and adhere to this policy - ensure educators provide a child safe environment at all times - ensure minimum staff requirements are met including educator to child rations and staff qualifications - ensure all staff, educators and volunteers have completed child protection training including mandatory reporting requirements - ensure no child is subjected to any form of corporal punishment or inappropriate discipline

-NOMINATED SUPERVISOR, MANAGEMENT AND EDUCATORS WILL:
+EDUCATORS WILL: